-When: Tuesdays from 6:00pm-7:15pm starting in September 2021.
-The group will be 12-15 sessions long.
-The reason there are three flexible dates built in to the group timeframe is that people with ADHD need structure, but often benefit from a little flexibility to have the best experience.
+When: Tuesdays from 6:15pm-7:30pm starting in November 2022.
+The group is approximately 12-15 sessions long.
+The reason there are three flexible dates built in to the group timeframe is that people with ADHD often benefit from structure, but also benefit from a little flexibility to have the best experience.
 Part way through the group, group members and the therapist will discuss whether 12 sessions is enough or if we want to utilize any of the three extra built in session dates.

 Where: Group will be completed through a telehealth platform that you can access from the comfort of your own home.
 The telehealth platform can often be accessed by computers, tablets and smart phones.
 Group members will need an internet connection that allows them to participate and a confidential and quiet setting where they can engage in the group without other people being present.

 Group Cost: $40 per week/session, free consult by telephone or telehealth required prior to starting group

 Additional Group Information: This group will have approximately 4-8 group members.
 Group sessions involve therapeutic activities and discussions focused on skill-building, increased self-understanding, identification of strengths, setting value focused goals, improving self-confidence, and increasing self-compassion.

 - Understanding symptoms, challenges, & strengths experienced with ADHD

 - Skill-building to utilize strengths and address some challenges associated with ADHD symptoms